All about the bicornuate uterus

 How is a bicornuate uterus diagnosed?

-• An MRI of the organs in the pelvic region;
+• MRI of pelvic organs ;

 A bicornuate uterus does not require any special treatment or surgery.